Jamielobban/Water/README.md

 allowing the same system to be configured for calm water, deeper or murkier water, more reflective surfaces, or heavily stylized rendering.

-The system also exposes its main controls directly in Unity so that visual iteration can happen without modifying shader code.
+The main controls are exposed directly in Unity so that visual iteration can happen without modifying shader code.

 ## Features